20:10 07 September 2015

 • Continuing to recognise the importance of the club's youth development and Football in the Community programmes - information on community activities are regularly published on the club and Football in the Community websites as appropriate.

 Exeter City Football Club is proud of its heritage and wishes to strengthen the good relationship that exists between the club and the local community.
-The club will continue to represent the City of Exeter with pride and passion on a national and international stage.
+The club will continue to represent the City of Exeter with pride, integrity and passion on a national and international stage.

 SUPPORTER & CUSTOMER CHARTER